annamccartan3/McCartan-Data-Science-Portfolio/MLStreamlitApp/README.md

 ```

 #### Install Dependencies
 All dependencies can be found in the requirements.txt file.
-Install the necessary libraries with the following command:
+It is recommended to create and activate a virtual environment before installing the necessary libraries with the following command:
 ```bash
 pip install -r requirements.txt
 ```
-*It is recommended to create and activate a virtual environment before installing these dependencies.*

 #### Run the Streamlit App
 ```bash